 Outhouses/Latrines

 Outhouses are legal in Minnesota.
-You will need to get a permit first though, which may not be approved except in very rural areas.
-There are very specific rules laid out in Chapter 7080.2280 about outhouse design, location, maintenance, and soil conditions.
-If you cannot meet certain requirements, then you’ll only be allowed to have a watertight outhouse and need to have it periodically pumped out.
+You will need to get a permit, which may not be approved except in rural areas.
+There are very specific rules in Chapter 7080.2280 about outhouse design, location, maintenance, and soil conditions.
+If you cannot meet specific requirements, you’ll only be allowed to have a watertight outhouse and need to periodically pump out.

 Also Read: